CerberusData/KRONOS-JOHN/README.md

 ---
 ## **Requirements**

 A recommendation is to use [VS Code](https://code.visualstudio.com/) as the main IDE for development.
-Also:
+Make sure you also have:

    1. [docker-ce](https://docs.docker.com/install/)
    2. [docker-compose](https://docs.docker.com/compose/install/)